zoecarver/unityWS/Multiplayer_Demo/readme.md

 In your scene create a capsule and rename it "Player" then add a Rigidbody to it.
 Make sure you freeze the rotation under **Constraints**.
 Now create a script called PlayerController and add it to your player.
 Now drag your player into the project window to make it a prefab.

-Now open your PlayerController script for editing and add the following (feel free to write your own player controller script, the only thing it needs to do is move the player).
+Open your PlayerController script for editing and add the following (feel free to write your own player controller script, the only thing it needs to do is move the player).

 ```
 public int force = 10;